 Compensation Highlights.
-Our pay-for-performance compensation program is designed to reward performance and align the long-term interests of our executives with those of stockholders.
-In addition, we strive to manage executive compensation risk, for example through our equity ownership guidelines and by prohibiting hedging.
-The following are highlights of our 2014 NEO compensation structure, as determined by our independent Compensation Committee:
+Our pay-for-performance compensation program is designed to reward performance, and to align the long-term interests of our executives with those of stockholders, for example through our equity ownership guidelines and by prohibiting hedging and pledging by our directors and executive officers.
+The following are highlights of our 2016 NEO compensation structure, as determined by our independent Compensation Committee: